PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 a first-reconciliation metadata change or a Reshape rewrite.
 The already guarded first scan and the final post-fusion reconciliation remain unchanged in production at this checkpoint.

+`second_reconcile_stats` now starts with the exact zero counter and the second scan runs only when the optional first reconciliation or dynamic-Reshape resolver reports a positive mutation.
+Stable and predecessor-only paths proceed directly to fusion; first-reconciliation metadata changes and Reshape rewrites retain the scan.
+The final post-fusion reconciliation, aggregate return schema, one-index ownership, and LayoutState forwarding remain unchanged.
+The complete legacy fixture still produces identical ModelIR and aggregate statistics.